Presumption of death: China

 Where a person has disappeared from an accident, and it is impossible for the person to survive the accident as certified by the relevant authority, an application for a declaration of death of the person is not subject to the two-year period.

 In the event of contradictory applications for declaration, meaning that both an application for a declaration of death and an application for a declaration of absence of the same natural person are filed by the interested parties with a people's court, the people's court shall declare the death of the person if the conditions for a declaration of death as set out in this Law are met.

 The Chinese law specifically talks about the return of the absentee.
 The validity of the previous declaratory judgment of death is not imperiled by the sheer fact of return.
 The absentee or interested party (or parties) must apply for the revocation of the said declaratory judgment, then it can be annulled.
 The legal consequence of revoking declaratory judgment is essentially about restoration, i.e. the return of property and restoration of marriage.
 Chinese law restores marriage between the returned absentee and his or her spouse, providing that the spouse has not remarried or declared unwillingness of restoring marriage.
 This is quite unusual among the legal regimes around the world.

 Germany

-Conditions for declaration of death according to the disappearance law (Verschollenheitsgesetz):
+In various circumstances, different deadlines must be waited for before a court can declare the person legally dead, according to the disappearance law (Verschollenheitsgesetz):